andrewgordstewart/inreach-ground-control/README.md

 - All whitespace (spaces and new lines) are ignored -- all options may be specified on one line, as long as they are separated by commas.
-- Options not listed below are currently ignored -- you may set `loc=My House`, for instance, to identify a location.
+- Options not listed below are currently ignored -- you may set `loc=My House`, for instance, to serve as a reminder in your preset messages.
-- Both lat and lon must be present -- otherwise, they will be ignored, and the user's location is used.
+- If either `lat` and `lon` are missing, by default the user's location is used.
 - See https://darksky.net/dev/docs for details about the units option.